|License Status: I'm a licensed professional.|

 Specific Issue(s) I'm Skilled at Helping With

 The more I do this work, the more I am convinced that much of what is broken within us can be healed through the experience of being safe, known, and cared for by at leasat one other person.
 Sometimes the first person to offer that safety and care is a therapist.
-Ideally, the next person will be someone in the client's "real life," who can be trusted to carry on the lifelong need to be known, safe and cared for.
+Ideally, the next person will be someone in the client's "real life," who can be trusted to carry on the lifelong need for connection: to be known, safe and cared for.
 In my couple's work, I think the most important help I offer is to help each partner say what is most important for them, in a way their partner can hear, receive, and respond to in love.
 From the beginning session, I work to point two people toward each other, to learn how to be safe with one another, so that they can experience a deep and satisfying level of intimacy.
 From this place, I have found that couples can tackle most of what life throws at them, when they know we are deeply loved, grounded, and secure.

 My View on the Purpose of Psychotherapy